SkkJodhpur/Gen-ai/Readme.md

 **📂 Repository Structure**

+**📚 BOOKS**
+This section includes a curated collection of books on Machine Learning (ML), Deep Learning (DL), and Artificial Intelligence (AI).
+These books are essential reads for anyone looking to deepen their understanding of these fields.

 **🔧 Finetuned Model**
 This folder contains fine-tuned models.
 These models have been pre-trained and then further refined for specific tasks to enhance their performance.